tingletech/datel/README.md

 over each record.

-For each record, the next step is to iterate over each record node, creating an array for each record containing Datel Date Elements.
+For each record, the next step is to iterate over each record node, creating an array for each record containing Datel Data Elements.
+Then, the datel elements are merged into one dict per record.

-The command outputs the XML as JSON Lines of Datel Records.
+The command outputs JSON Lines.

+The default format creates one dict per record, supplying the flag `--no-solsource` will enabling an order-preserving mode with one dict per XML Element in the source.

 ## install